Buffalo vs. Bowling Green NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Buffalo and its opponents have gone over the current 51.5-point total in five of seven games this season.
+- Buffalo's games this season have gone over 51.5 points five of seven times.

 - In 37.5% of Bowling Green's games this season (3/8), the teams combined to score more than Saturday's over/under of 51.5.

-- The combined points per game average of the two teams, 51.9, is 0.4 points above Saturday's over/under.
+- The two teams combine to score 51.9 points per game, 0.4 more than the over/under in this contest.

-- These two squads surrender a combined 54.5 points per game, 3.0 more than this contest's over/under.
+- The 54.5 points per game these two squads have allowed to opponents this season are three more than the 51.5 over/under in this contest.

 - The Bulls and their opponents have scored an average of 57.2 points per game in 2021, 5.7 more than Saturday's total.

-- The 49.8 PPG average total in Falcons games this season is 1.7 points fewer than this game's over/under.
+- In 2021, games involving the Falcons have averaged a total of 49.8 points, 1.7 fewer than this game's set over/under.

 Buffalo Stats and Trends

-- So far this season Buffalo has two wins against the spread.
+- Buffalo has two wins against the spread in eight games this year.

 - Buffalo's games this year have gone over the total in two out of seven opportunities (28.6%).

-- Buffalo is 1-2 against the spread and 3-1 overall in games when it records more than 28.9 points.
+- Buffalo is 1-2 against the spread and 3-1 overall this season when the team records more than 28.9 points.

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.